 The Rite of Marriage takes place within the wedding liturgy, either within Mass or outside Mass.
 Music is a basic and essential element of Catholic worship; certain parts of the liturgy must be done with music.
 The same principles that apply to selecting music for other liturgical celebrations also govern the choice of music for a wedding liturgy.

 There are three basic criteria.
-Music chosen for a wedding celebration should enable the active participation of those assembled; must be good music; must fit the spirit and structure of the liturgical event.
+Music chosen for a wedding celebration should enable the active participation of those assembled, and it must fit the spirit and structure of the liturgical event.

 In choosing music for the liturgy, the focus is always the prayer and action of the community assembled.
 Those present should not be passive observers.
 The most important moments for music in the wedding liturgy are all the times for congregational song; therefore, music that the assembly can sing is an important category of music to think about for your wedding.
 This doesn’t mean that instrumental music has no place, but rather that its place is secondary.
 Appropriate use of instrumental music may be, for example, as a processional and/or recessional (although a strong hymn would find a place here, too).
 Music borrowed from the entertainment world does not suitably express the faith present at a Christian marriage.
 Some love songs may be fine music, and may have a place on your wedding day, but that place is not the wedding liturgy; consider the use of such music at the reception.